 Being in business is an unpredictable thing, there will be times where you have no clue whether you’re coming or going… never knowing what’s going to happen next.
 A bit like when all those people are on that boat in Willy Wonka (Yes, as the business owner you are the slightly weird captain of this crazy boat).
 But listen, channel your inner Buddha and realize that there are just some things that are out of your control.
 You can have a plan for every little thing but sometimes things happen that you never saw coming.
 Deal with it by learning to grow a thick skin and take a “roll with the punches” kind of attitude.
 Being a cool, laid back and adaptable individual means that when a problem happens instead of screaming and thinking it’s the end of the world, you will instead take a deep breath and say right shit happens, how can I fix it.

 Ask any business owner “how’s business?” and you’ll usually get the same answer, “it’s great thanks!”
 Pre-business ownership, I simply thought oh great that’s wonderful for you!
-But now I’m more wise and a business owner myself, I hear this answer and I take it to mean anything from “things are actually pretty good”, “They are not great but I’m ashamed to really say that”, right through to “I don’t really know if I’ll be open next month.”
+But now I’m older and wiser and a business owner myself, I hear this answer and I take it to mean anything from “things are actually pretty good”, “They are not great but I’m ashamed to really say that”, right through to “I don’t really know if I’ll be open next month.”